The Last Spritz

 Where most spring picks on this list lean sophisticated or clean, Percival leans natural and active.
 It's the cologne for the guy whose spring weekends involve farmers' markets, bike rides, or coffee on the patio rather than brunch reservations.

 Parfums de Marly's quality is evident — the blending is seamless and the musk-cashmeran base gives it 7-8 hours of wear that cheaper aromatics can't match.
 Premium price for a premium execution of a simple concept.
+See the full breakdown.

 Allure Homme Sport Eau Extrême